 Can you believe it!
 Google finally did something to support the search engine optimization community.
-That being, creating the new Google disavow links tool.
+That being creating the new Google disavow links tool.
 This has been a heavily anticipated piece of functionality.
-Like many SEOs, our own VP Business Development / Director of Sales, has been talking about implementing this for at least the last 3 years.
+Like many SEOs, our VP of Business Development / Director of Sales has been discussing implementing this for at least the last three years.

-“I’m happy to see Google has finally provided a mechanism by which websites can reject low quality inbound links.
-I have come across multiple webmasters who believed their sites had been maliciously targeted with bad links resulting in Google penalties.
-Whether in fact their sites had actually been negatively impacted by bad links, the ability to “disavow” links will provide peace of mind across the SEO landscape.
-I have been a strong advocate for a disavow link tool for many years now and I’m glad to see Google provide such a tool.
-As they say, ‘better late than never!’”
+“I’m happy to see Google has finally provided a mechanism by which websites can reject low-quality inbound links.
+I have encountered multiple webmasters who believed their sites had been maliciously targeted with bad links, resulting in penalties for Google.
+Whether bad links have negatively impacted their sites, the ability to “disavow” links will provide peace of mind across the SEO landscape.
+I have been a strong advocate for a disavow link tool for many years, and I’m glad to see Google provide such a tool.
+As they say, ‘Better late than never!'”

-We of course know other SEO experts have been waiting for this as well, but Arnaud as been particularly adamant about it as you can infer.
+We know other SEO experts have been waiting for this as well, but Arnaud has been particularly adamant about it, as you can infer.

 What is the Google Disavow Links Tool Exactly?

 According to Google, this is what the tool is for, “If you believe your site’s ranking is being harmed by low-quality links you do not control, you can ask Google not to take them into account when assessing your site.”